-Hundreds in detention centres expected to be transferred under deal partly funded by EU
+Hundreds of refugees in Libya are expected to be moved to Rwanda in the coming weeks, under a new deal partly funded by the European Union.

 "This is an expansion of the humanitarian evacuation to save lives," said Babar Baloch, from the United Nations Refugee Agency.
 "The focus is on those trapped inside Libya.
 We've seen how horrible the conditions are and we want to get them out of harm's way."

 Many of the refugees and migrants expected to be evacuated have spent years between detention centres run by Libya’s Department for Combatting Illegal Migration, and smugglers known for brutal torture and abuse, after fleeing war or dictatorships in their home countries.

 They have also been victims of the European Union’s hardening migration policy, which involves supporting the Libyan coast guard to intercept boats full of people who try to cross the Mediterranean Sea to Europe, returning those on board to indefinite detention in a Libya at war.

 In Libyan capital Tripoli, refugees and migrants who spoke to The Irish Times by phone were apprehensive.
 They questioned whether they will be allowed to work and move freely in Rwanda, and asked whether resettlement spaces to other countries will be offered, or alternative opportunities to rebuild their lives in the long-term.

 “People want to go.
 We want to go,” said one detainee, with slight desperation, before asking if Rwanda is a good place to be.
 “Please if you know about Rwanda tell me.”